Jhaveri-Jeet/Django-CRUD/README.md

 ## Project and App Structure 🏗️

-Understanding the structure of a Django project is crucial for efficient development.
+Understanding the structure of a Django project is essential for effective development.

 ### Project Structure Overview 🗂️

 - **`manage.py`**: The entry point for the project, containing environment variables and settings.
-- **Root Level**: Contains the project folder (`crud`), which houses settings, URLs, and WSGI files.
+- **Root Level**: Contains the project folder (`crud`), which includes settings, URLs, and WSGI files.
-- **Application Level**: Contains individual apps that handle different aspects of the project.
+- **Application Level**: Houses individual apps that handle different aspects of the project.

 ### Creating a Django App 🛠️

 1. **Create an App:**

    ```sh
    python manage.py startapp appname
    ```

 2. **Configure the App in `settings.py`:**
    ```python
    INSTALLED_APPS = [